Loa Ho

-Loa Ho (賴和 (Lài Hé, Loā Hô)) (28 May 1894 – 31 January 1943) was a Taiwanese poet who was born in Changhua County, Taiwan Prefecture, Fujian-Taiwan Province, Qing dynasty (modern-day Changhua, Taiwan).
-He was a medical doctor but had enormous fame in literature.
-His poetry works were especially praised, and Lai was commonly known as one of Taiwan's most representative poets.
-He is also hailed as the "Father of Modern Taiwanese Literature".
+Loa Ho (賴和 (Lài Hé, Loā Hô)) (28 May 1894 – 31 January 1943), real name Loa Ho (賴河) and Lai Kuie-ho, pen name Lan Yun, Fu San, An Tu-shêng, Hui, Tsou Chieh-hsien, Kung I-Chi, Lang, etc., was a Taiwanese poet who was born in Changhua County, Taiwan Prefecture, Fujian-Taiwan Province, Qing dynasty (modern-day Changhua, Taiwan).
+He was a medical doctor but was also a writer, poet, surgeon, and social activist from Changhua, Taiwan, having had enormous fame in literature.
+He founded the literature and arts column of The Taiwan Minpao and served as its editor-in-chief.